mitotic/slidoc/README.md

 say by renaming `toc.html` to `index.html` using the `--toc=index.html` option.

-Alternatively, the `--combine=all.html` option can be added, which will combine all the lectures, table of contents and index into a single file `all.html`, which can be published or shared.
+Alternatively, the `--combine=file.html` option can be added, which will combine all the lectures, table of contents and index into a single file `file.html`, which can be published or shared.
+If the filename is omitted (`--combine=`), the name of the first input file is used.

 Concepts: lecture management; index, concepts